Why do I remember: fatty liver, smiling glutathione, and broccoli sprouts?

 When I heard the word CFS, I immediately realized the disconnection between our human body, it’s whispering with us, and disease diagnosis.

-In my own experience as well as acquired knowledge, understanding this disconnection is very crucial for healthy living.
+In my own experience as well as acquired knowledge, the real understanding this disconnection is very crucial for healthy living.

 His feeling was saying that his doctor isn’t getting ready to know him properly.